 The fund is actively managed and is not managed in reference to a benchmark.
 The objective is to maximise the long-term return with the risk level of the fund taken into account.
 The fund invests in other funds, both daily traded funds and Exchange Traded Funds (ETFs).
+The selection of target funds is based on internal quantitative and qualitative analysis.
+The quantitative analysis weighs historical measures on risk, performance and costs ranking the funds per category and compared to peers.
+Before and throughout the investment, the fund is qualitatively analysed by regular meetings with the portfolio management team or portfolio specialists.
 The fund can also use derivatives, complex investment instruments, such as, but not limited to, futures and options, to achieve its investment objective or to mitigate risks.
 The share of capital invested in equity funds and fixed income funds will change over time according to a specific risk control model.
 This model aims to preserve at least 90 per cent of the maximum share price over one year.
 The fund will invest globally to maintain a diversification over different regions and sectors.

 SFDR Fund Classification

-This fund has (E) environmental and (S) social characteristics according to Article 8 of the Regulation (EU) 2019/2088.
-This fund does not have a sustainable investment objective.
+This fund promotes environmental (E) or social (S) characteristics in accordance with Article 8 of the Regulation (EU) 2019/2088.
+This fund does not have as its objective sustainable investment.

 *Closed for new investors

 The latest prices are listed here and additional documentation can be found here.